also known as Jimmie Daniels, Inc.

 In the 1930s, Daniels gained international stardom as a cabaret singer and host at various nightclubs, dividing his time between New York and Europe.
 He most often sang the songs of George and Ira Gershwin, Cole Porter, Richard Rodgers and Lorenz Hart, and Harold Arlen.
 In New York, he performed at such venues as Clinton Moore’s Harlem nightclub Hot-Cha, 201 West 134th Street; Le Ruban Bleu, 4 East 56th Street (demolished); and the Ship Grill, which appears to have been located at 400 East 57th Street (demolished).
 He hosted his own parties at the Bronze Studio, an events space at 227 Lenox Avenue (now Malcolm X Boulevard).

 Having established a loyal following, Daniels opened his own Harlem supper club called Jimmie Daniels, at 114 West 116th Street, on or just before Thanksgiving in 1939.
 An instant hit, the club attracted a long list of Black and white notables, including European royals and aristocrats, such as Olivia Wyndham; Harlem’s high society; actors such as Burgess Meredith, Diana Barrymore, Edna Thomas, and Monty Woolley; arts patrons Harold Jackman and Carl Van Vechten; sculptor Richmond Barthé (whose first work in marble was a c.
-1933 bust of Daniels); fashion designer George Huene-Hoyningen; photographer Berenice Abbott; world heavyweight champion Joe Louis; and poet Claude McKay.
+1933 bust of Daniels); fashion photographer George Huene-Hoyningen; photographer Berenice Abbott; world heavyweight champion Joe Louis; and poet Claude McKay.

 When Jimmie first came to Harlem a dozen or so years ago, he had no idea that someday he would be the toast of sophisticated circles on both sides of the Atlantic and that he would number among his friends European royalty, the kings and queens of stage and screen and the princes of industry.
 The story of Jimmie Daniels reads like something out of a book.